Aarp Logo Red

 Discover Enchanting Kyoto

-After a late start this morning, we’ll visit one of Kyoto’s highlights – the historic and scenic district of Arashiyama, renowned for its cherry blossom trees which bloom in the springtime and its beautiful landscapes that change dramatically from season to season.
+Visit one of Kyoto’s highlights – the historic and scenic district of Arashiyama, renowned for its cherry blossom trees which bloom in the springtime and its beautiful landscapes that change dramatically from season to season.
 Enjoy a leisurely walk through the towering Bamboo groves and see its iconic Togetsukyo Bridge.
 Connect with nature in the Zen gardens of Tenryuji Temple, then return to Kyoto for some free time at Nishiki market, a traditional food market known by locals as “Kyoto’s Pantry”.
 Return to your hotel or consider joining an optional Japanese tea ceremony experience.

 Included Meals Breakfast